NVIDIA/nvbench/README.md

 # Execution Tags For Special Cases

-By default, NVBench assumes that the entire execution time of the `KernelLauncher` should be measured, and that no syncs are performed ( e.g. `cudaDeviceSynchronize`, `cudaStreamSynchronize`, `cudaEventSynchronize`, etc).
+By default, NVBench assumes that the entire execution time of the `KernelLauncher` should be measured, and that no syncs are performed (e.g. `cudaDeviceSynchronize`, `cudaStreamSynchronize`, `cudaEventSynchronize`, etc. are not called).

-Execution tags may be passed to `state.exec` when this these assumptions are not
+Execution tags may be passed to `state.exec` when these assumptions are not
 true:

 - `nvbench::exec_tag::sync` tells NVBench that the kernel launcher will